 Investment-Linked Policies (ILPs) and Whole-life Policies are two of the most common insurance products in Singapore.
-Because they have similar features, it is easy to mistake one for the other.
+Because they have similar features, it's easy to mistake one for the other.

 Both plans offer protection against specified conditions, they both require payment of premiums, and both types of policies help you accumulate a cash value.
-To add to the confusion, an ILP is classified as a type of whole-life insurance plan.
+To add to the complexity, an ILP is classified as a type of whole-life insurance plan.

-What is an Investment-Linked Policy (ILP)?
+What's an Investment-Linked Policy (ILP)?

 ILPs are positioned as products that provide the highest potential returns out of all the insurance plans offered.

 What is a Whole-life Policy?

-A Whole-life Policy is an insurance policy that covers an individual against specified events for the duration of their lifetime (which can mean up till 99 years old, or until death).
+A Whole-life policy is an insurance policy that covers an individual against specified events for the duration of their lifetime (which can mean up till 99 years old, or until death).

-Whole-life Policies come in two forms – participating and non-participating.
+Whole-life policies come in two forms: participating and non-participating.

-In a participating Whole-life Plan, premiums paid are allowed to be used in a fund, which invests in traditionally low-risk instruments such as government and corporate bonds, equities and cash.
+In a participating whole-life plan, premiums paid are allowed to be used in a fund, which invests in traditionally low-risk instruments such as government and corporate bonds, equities and cash.

-As a result, a participating Whole-life Plan can offer decent returns, and some insurers highlight this as an additional selling point.
-(You can potentially get a much larger sum at the policy’s maturity).
+As a result, a participating whole-life plan can offer decent returns, and some insurers highlight this as an additional selling point.
+You can potentially get a much larger sum at the policy’s maturity.

-The difference between an ILP and a Whole-life Policy lies in the way your premiums are used.
+What's the Difference Between an ILP and a Whole-life Policy?The difference between an ILP and a whole-life policy lies in the way your premiums are used.